 - 6 Creme Eggs cut in half

-Make sure the large Creme Eggs have been put in the freezer for a few hours to freeze solid
+Make sure 12 of the Creme Eggs have been put in the freezer for a few hours to freeze solid

 - Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, line a tin with cupcake cases

 To make the sponge, cream together the butter and the caster sugar, ideally with an electric mixer, until fluffy

 - Add the eggs and milk, and whisk in

 Whisk in the self raising flour and cocoa powder

 Place a teaspoon of batter into each case, then add a frozen Creme Egg.
 Add about 2 more teaspoons of batter around the Creme Eggs, until all the batter is used up

 - Bake for 20 minutes

 Make the buttercream by mixing the icing sugar, butter and vanilla extract together until smooth.
 Use an electric whisk for best results.
 If the buttercream is too stiff then you can add a little milk to it